 - Do you need to learn English?

 - Do you want to become a citizen?

 - Do you want to know more about the United States?

 The federal government also has a variety of online resources for new immigrants.
-If you visit the WelcometoUSA.gov portal site you will find a collection of federal website links on topics of interest to new immigrants, including where to find an English class in your area, information about education and childcare, how to obtain a drivers license, get a green card or a social security number.
+Also available at the Settling in the U.S. link below you will find a collection of federal website links on topics of interest to new immigrants, including where to find an English class in your area, information about education and childcare, how to obtain a driver’s license, get a green card or a Social Security number.

 Keep Your Immigration Status.
 Permanent residents who leave the United States for extended periods, or who cannot show their intent to live permanently in the U.S., may lose their permanent resident status.
 Many immigrants believe they can live abroad as long as they return to the U.S. at least once a year.
 This is incorrect.